Reliable high-accuracy error mitigation for utility-scale quantum circuits: VQE benchmark

 For comparison, we prompted IBM's \textit{circuit function} with the same input circuit and observable (the Hamiltonian) used in QESEM.
 The \textit{optimization level} was set to 3 (maximum) and the \textit{mitigation level} to 2.
 At this mitigation level, ZNE is performed via gate folding together with gate twirling, measurement twirling, dynamical decoupling, and Twirled Readout Error eXtinction (TREX).

-We first set the \textit{default precision} to 0.01, below its default value of 0.015625, while otherwise using the default configuration: \begin{enumerate} \item \textbf{noise factors:} 1, 3, 5. \item \textbf{extrapolator:} best of exponential, linear (whichever produces the smaller error bar). \end{enumerate} The experiment executed 320512 shots over 11.5 minutes of QPU time and yielded a large error bar, $\sim 0.1$, approximately five times larger than that of QESEM. almost five times that of QESEM.
+We first set the \textit{default precision} to 0.01, below its default value of 0.015625, while otherwise using the default configuration: \begin{enumerate} \item \textbf{noise factors:} 1, 3, 5. \item \textbf{extrapolator:} best of exponential, linear (whichever produces the smaller error bar). \end{enumerate} The experiment executed 320512 shots over 11.5 minutes of QPU time and yielded a large error bar, $\sim 0.1$, almost five times that of QESEM.
 The ideal value was contained within this interval.

 To reduce the ZNE error bar, we repeated the experiment at a higher precision, setting the target to 0.006.
 The total QPU time, 29 minutes and 40 seconds, was then comparable to that of QESEM.
 This higher-precision experiment executed 889856 shots in total and produced the result